-For over a year I have shared with you Ryan's lymphoma journey we talked about the ups, the downs, the protocols for drugs, the side effects, but I realised recently I've never shared the questions.
+I have shared with you Ryan's lymphoma journey where we have talked about the ups, the downs, the protocols for drugs, the side effects, but I realised recently I have never shared the questions.
 This post is all about what to ask when you receive a diagnosis of cancer.

 - What type of cancer do I have?